 It’s easy to understand why concrete wins, like policy changes or election results, are victories.
-But the other two categories are a little more ambiguous, so we’ll explain why we do consider them to be victories.
+But the other two categories are a little more ambiguous, so I’ll explain why I do consider them to be victories.

-Any time we see increased support for ideas that recently seemed impossible, we want to celebrate it, even if it’s not connected to an immediate policy win.
-And we consider it a victory any time people take nonviolent direct action to support a better world.
+Any time I see increased support for ideas that recently seemed impossible, I want to celebrate it, even if it’s not connected to an immediate policy win.
+And I consider it a victory any time people take nonviolent direct action to support a better world.